Prepare an Azure Stack Hub update package

 Notify users of any maintenance operations, and ensure you schedule normal maintenance windows during non-business hours as much as possible.
 Maintenance operations can affect both user workloads and portal operations.

 In the administrator portal, select All services.
-Then, under the DATA + STORAGE category, select Storage accounts.
-Or, in the filter box, start typing storage accounts, and select it.
+Then, under the STORAGE category, select Storage accounts.
+Or, in the filter box, start typing storage accounts, and then select it.

 In the filter box, type update, and select the updateadminaccount storage account.

-Under Blob service, select + Container to create a container.
-Enter a name (for example, update-1811), and then select OK.
+In Containers, select + Container to create a container.
+Enter a name (for example, update-2102), and then select Create.

 After the container is created, select the container name, and then select Upload to upload the package files to the container.